kaliberjs/i18n/readme.md

         <PageMain i18nPath='home' />
       </main>
       <aside>
-        {/* Missing translations while yield a warning, when not in production mode */}
+        {/* Missing translations yield a warning in your console, when not in production mode */}
         {i18n('missing.aMissingTranslation')}
       </aside>
       <footer>